pwiez/devops_learning/README.md

-# Snake Game (Python, Pygame)
+# Snake Game (Python, Text-Based)

-A simple grid-based Snake game in Python using Pygame.
+A simple Snake game for the terminal, implemented in Python (using curses).
+No graphics required—runs in any terminal or Docker container.

 ## Features
+- Play directly in your terminal
 - Arrow keys or WASD to move
-- Eat food to grow and score points
+- Eat food (*) to grow and score points
 - Self-collision ends the game
-- Press P to pause/unpause
-- Press R, Enter, or Space to restart after game over
-- Press Esc or Q to quit
+- Q to quit
-- Toroidal (wrap-around) playfield
+- Works in Docker (no graphical dependencies)

 ## Setup